EXPERT - On all things ocean, Emily Hoad helped the Cleaner Ocean

 University of Southampton.
 She said: "It’s been an incredible four years and I’m

 This is a gigantic undertaking for any organisation, but by applying her expertise as part of a team effort, and with equal enthusiasm from all the project members, Emily hoped to help the Foundation move the project on from the conceptual and development stages to the open sea as a prototype.
 One of the first tasks identified was to set up a marine biology laboratory on site near the tank testing facilities.
-This could be the subject of a crowdfunding raiser in 2020 when it comes to equipment, plumbing and fittings.
+The SeaVax project has been put on hold, awaiting suitable funding calls.
+Meantime some of the academic consortium assembled in 2020 are now working on an attempt at the Atlantic solar record, with the youngest member of the team helping to complete a test tank model of the Elizabeth Swann.

 NETS - Fishing nets that are trapped on these beach timbers may look in keeping with this shoreline, but those nets soon break down into micro particles that will enter our food chain.
 Copyright © photographs, 31 July 2018.
 All rights reserved, Cleaner Ocean Foundation Ltd.